Set up BIMI: How to show your logo in your recipients" inbox

 Info

-If you cannot make these settings yourself, please contact your IT administration or web agency.
+If you cannot make these settings yourself, please contact your IT administration or web agency with confidence.

 Are you still unsure or haven't implemented any of the mentioned standards yet?
-Then feel free to contact the MAILINGWORK support team:
+Feel free to contact the MAILINGWORK support team:

-You can find more information on implementing and supporting BIMI on bimigroup.org or directly at https://bimigroup.org/implementation-guide/.
+You can find further information about implementation and BIMI support at bimigroup.org or directly at https://bimigroup.org/implementation-guide/.